drsambaotavise/ansible-demos/README.md

-# This repo just contains a few lines of code where i teach students how to work with Git & Github.
+# This repo just contains a few lines of code where I teach students how to work with Git & Github.